Discover the Secret of the Dimel Deadlift

 - Flex your glutes to drive your hips forward and complete the deadlift.

-Dave Tate says that the Dimel deadlift “helped Matt Dimel increase his squat from 800 to over 1000 pounds”.
+Dave Tate says that the dimel “helped Matt Dimel increase his squat from 800 to over 1000 pounds”.

 Here is a rare video of Matt Dimel squatting 936 pounds:

-What is the Difference Between a Dimel Deadlift and Romanian Deadlift
+What is the Difference Between a Dimel and Romanian Deadlift?

 - Whereas in the Romanian deadlift, you lower the bar as far as possible while keeping good form.

-- On the other hand, the Romanian deadlift is a slower movement with control.
+- On the other hand, the barbell or dumbbell Romanian deadlift is a slower movement with control.

 Louie Simmons on Dimel Deadlifts

-“Dimel deadlifts are pseudo Romanian deadlifts, but performed as explosively as possible.
-The Dimel is one of the best exercises to improve explosive power.
+“Dimel deadlifts are similar to Romanian deadlifts but performed as explosively as possible.
+The Dimel deadlift is one of the best deadlift assistance exercises to improve explosive power.”

-- First, assume the top position of a conventional deadlift stance holding the barbell with a shoulder-width, double-overhand grip.
+- First, assume the top position of a conventional deadlift stance holding the barbell with a shoulder-width, overhand grip.

 - Now, keep all weight on your heels,